Dozens of Dems vote 95 percent of time with AOC despite Pelosi's claim that bloc is 'like five people'

 PELOSI APPEARS TO TAKE NEW JAB AT OCASIO-CORTEZ, SAYS ‘A GLASS OF WATER’ WITH A ‘D’ COULD WIN THEIR DISTRICTS

-She added that Congressional Democrats “by and large ... know that we have to hold the center, that we have to go down the mainstream,” and said she “reject[s] socialism as an economic system.”
+She added that congressional Democrats “by and large ... know that we have to hold the center, that we have to go down the mainstream,” and said she “reject[s] socialism as an economic system.”

 “If people have that view, that's their view," she said.
 "That is not the view of the Democratic Party.”